 - Data duplication, APIs & integration- with new products hitting the market almost every week, agents are starting to become overloaded with the array of platforms they are working on.
 As such, you need to understand what a burden this can place on an agent and look to facilitate this as much as you can.
 Integration of products in to the large industry software suppliers is often the ‘end goal’ ambition of a platform however this may take months or years to achieve- or may never happen at all.
 As such, give yourself the best chance with open API products to integrate as easily as you can and also look at solutions for batch uploads of data rather than individual record duplication.

-- Financial Strategy- you might think approaching an agent with a free product sounds great but, actually, this can often be viewed suspiciously.
+- Financial Strategy- you might think approaching a letting or estate agent with a free product sounds great but, actually, this can often be viewed suspiciously.
 If you are claiming to ‘never charge agents’ then this will raise eyebrows even further.
 As agents, we want to understand the basics of your income strategy.
 There are several reasons to this- namely: are you simply using us to create value in the business for an early exit or a sudden (costly) fee structure to be implemented; are you free because you intend to use our data to create revenue (not good); are you still going to be running in 1-2 years; do you intend to compete with additional revenue streams I already have in place (e.g. utility switching, ancillary products & services, etc.) and so on.

 Freedom to do more